juxstin1/rocm-truth/README.md

 - `execution_verified`: true only when a GPU-computed value is read back on the CPU
 - `rocm_stack_verified`: true only when ROCm tools are detectable (Linux only)

+## What this repo is not

+- Not a benchmark or performance suite.
+- Not an installer or ROCm setup guide.
+- Not a toolkit or workflow system.

 ## Spec